 A pretty Cinnamon Brownette Long-Hair AG with high-color face.

-The very rare Side Part American Girl could have the low-or high-color face, and had a glamorous full side-parted hair style!
-These were marketed in Japan with a brighter pink vinyl, and in the U.S. with the "regular" vinyl.
+The very rare 1965 Side-Part American Girl usually had the low-color face, and had a glamorous full side-parted hair style!
+Some high-color mint Ash Blondes have shown up, and I own a high-color brownette!
+SPAG's were marketed in Japan with a brighter pink vinyl and high-color paint.